Kim Tae-ri: Endorsements

-Since 2017, Kim was selected as brand ambassador for South Korean high-end cosmetics brand O Hui.
-Since 2018, she became the face of Kenzo's signature fragrance, Flower By Kenzo.
-She was selected as Korean ambassador for French-owned American luxury jewelry house Tiffany & Co. between 2018 and 2021.
-In September 2021, she introduced herself as a brand ambassador on a video about Prada's Spring-Summer 2022 collection live show.
-On January 25, 2022, the women's fashion brand Itmichaa announced her selection as its new muse.
+Since 2017, Kim has served as a brand ambassador for the South Korean high-end cosmetics brand O Hui.
+In 2018, she was chosen as face of Kenzo's signature fragrance, Flower by Kenzo, and was also appointed the Korean ambassador for the American luxury jewelry house Tiffany & Co., a role she held until 2021.
+In 2021, she became a brand ambassador for Italian luxury fashion house Prada.
+In January 2022, the South Korean women's fashion brand Itmichaa announced her as its new muse.